Louis Dallimore //Strength & Conditioning

 Mean weekly distance per active player by position group, comparing pre-season weeks to in-season weeks.
 All four groups retained 80-91% of their pre-season weekly volume through competition.
 Halves and outside backs run the most; tight-five forwards run the least, but their retention rate (89%) is on par with the rest of the squad.
 The HSR retention numbers are slightly lower (67-83%) — speed-specific work peaks in pre-season and settles in maintenance through the season.

 All four groups retained 80 to 91 percent of their pre-season volume through the in-season block.
 Halves and outside backs sit at the top of the absolute distance numbers, as expected.
 Tight-five forwards run the least in absolute terms (15,227 metres pre-season, 13,523 in-season), but their 89% retention rate is on par with the rest of the squad.
-The forwards weren't training a different programme, in volume terms; they were training the same programme scaled to their match demands.
+The forwards weren't training a different program, in volume terms; they were training the same program scaled to their match demands.

 The high-speed-running retention numbers (67 to 83%) are slightly lower than total-distance retention.
 Speed-specific work peaks in pre-season and settles into a maintenance band through the season.
 That's the expected pattern, and it's the right way around if your goal is to be physically prepared at week 30 rather than week 4.